designsystemsinternational/mechanic/doc/doc.md

 };
 ```

-[Go to settings](#settings-for-df) to check the supported types of parameters and customization options.
+[Go to settings](#available-settings) to check the supported settings and customization options.

 ### (Optional) `presets`